 The black hole provided a perfect plot device for the story.

 Part of my inspiration was the episode of Stargate SG-1: A Matter of Time.
 Also, elements from Interstellar crept in.
 Including these two sources:

 And of course, some of the latest news on gravitational waves found their way into the narrative (LIGO Livingston is only a 20 minute drive from where I live in Baton Rouge, LA).

 I’ll admit, I’m not a “math guy.”
-So I guessed at some of the time-dilation effects and time frames in Dark Time.
+So I guessed at some time-dilation effects and time frames in Dark Time.
 I went more with the “rule of cool” than actual math.
 But to the best of my knowledge, most of what I wrote is theoretically possible.

-If you’d like to stay up to date on my new novels and stories, sign up for my newsletter.
+If you’d like to stay up to date on my novels and stories, sign up for my newsletter.
 I’ll email you updates and exclusive bonuses for subscribers.